arthurkowskii/Atom/BENTO_TEMPLATE.md

 ### 3. Card Configuration
 - **Toggle Cards**: Set any card to `false` to hide it
 - **Stats**: Customize metrics that best represent your project
+- **Video**: Embed YouTube or Vimeo videos with auto-generated titles
+- **SoundCloud**: Embed SoundCloud tracks or playlists with auto-generated titles
 - **Process**: Adjust steps to match your development workflow
 - **Gallery**: Add project screenshots and images
 - **Challenges**: Highlight technical problems you solved